awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/8-r53-zone/_index.en.md

 * Next, you’ll select the **Health check ID**.
 This will be the health check we created the **CellEast** routing control.
 Select **CellEastRoutingControl** and ensure **Evaluate target health** is set to **Yes**.
 * Give your record a meaningful ID, such as `us-east-1-ALB`.

-Now let's add another record for teh secondary endpoint - click **“Add another record”**:
+Now let's add another record for the secondary endpoint - click **“Add another record”**:

 {{< img step-2b.png >}}

 We’ll now repeat the process to set up the entry for the ALB in **N. California (us-west-1)**.
 For the second record, use the same record name, `application`, for the subdomain.
-Follow similar steps as for previous record:
+The following steps will be similar to what we did for the previous record:
 * Select **Record type** of **“A- Routes traffic to an IPV4 address and some AWS resources”** from the pulldown.
 * Click the toggle to select **Alias**
 * Under **“Route traffic to”**, select **“Alias to Application and Classic Load Balancer”**.